 Although fully automated vertical transit with a track record may reassure the public, a huge network of flying objects poses new difficulties.
 While VTOLs will eliminate the need for runways and on-ground parking, they will still need special air corridors and sky harbors to store their aircraft.
 Air taxis may lessen the number of cars on the road and improve the predictability of arrival and departure times, but the sheer number of objects in the sky, including buildings, birds, delivery drones, and airplanes, will require pilots to practice a new type of dynamic obstacle avoidance.

 Without a suitable designation, the “Skyway” will require its own set of legislation.
 Also, the manufacturers and operators must demonstrate the safety of passengers and others on the ground below.

-The results might change how we commute and live.
+The results might change the way we commute and live.
 Kopardekar observes that “right now, most people maximize living depending on access to transportation.
 VTOLs and drones will make it feasible to reach people wherever they are, to optimize transportation based on living.”
 Businesses will not have to locate their corporate offices in major business areas, and staff can live anywhere accessible by air taxi.
 The cost and availability of owning a flying car could match that of bicycles.

 Traffic jams damage the highways that run through our cities and the vehicles we drive on them, causing emissions that, in turn, endanger our health and the sensitive ecosystems of the world.
 Flying cars will significantly cut pollution or reliance on diesel fuel in the meantime.